Your Questions Answered

 Fees

 Everyone feels a little uncomfortable discussing money but I am transparent about my fees.
-All of my 1:1 50 minute sessions are priced at £80.00 and 25 minute Reiki sessions are £50.00 (consultations are free).
+All of my 1:1 50 minute sessions are priced at £80.00, 90 minute EMDR sessions are £100.00 and 25 minute coaching and Reiki sessions are £50.00 (consultations are free).
 It is important that you commit to your appointments when you are financially able.
 Instalments for any agreed upon packages are always available to make payments easier for you and each session is to be paid in full 12 hours prior to your appointment to avoid cancellations as you may still be charged in alignment with the service contract.
 Pending payments interfere with the process of treatment and is typically paused until payment is received.

 Is This Worth The Money?
 Why Don’t I Just Read On Self-development?

-It may not be the right time for you or the services I offer might not be the right fit for you currently.
+It may not be the right time for you or the approaches I offer might not be the right fit for you currently.
 You need to be ready and willing to make life changes by being honest about what is stopping you from moving forward in your life.
 Sometimes people do amazingly well at teaching themselves strategies, watching videos, reading on self-improvement, journaling and meditating.
 However I understand that you may not yet have the insight to what’s keeping you feeling stuck, have the time this takes or self-motivation to do the work alone and you may be seeking expert interventions.
-Every time you have a session with me, that session comes with 10 years of professional experience that is psychologically grounded, as well as my lived experience!
+Every time you have a session with me, that session comes with over 10 years of psychologically grounded professional experience.
 I provide you all the tools you’ll need to fast-track yourself to making groundbreaking life changes and I’ll hold you accountable to the progress you want to make along the way.
-If you’re questioning whether the cost of therapy, coaching or Reiki is worth it, ask yourself these easy questions: What was the last thing I spent the equivalent amount of money on?
+If you’re questioning whether the cost of therapy, coaching or Reiki is worth it, irrespective of who you choose to work with, ask yourself these easy questions: Am I ready to face-up to my difficulties?
+What was the last thing I spent the equivalent amount of money on?
 What did I get from that experience?
 What is it costing me in staying the same?
 It’s really that simple.

-Is CBT A Regulated Profession And Is That Important?
+Are CBT and EMDR Regulated Professions And Is That Important?

 YES, YES and YES!
-Cognitive and behavioural psychotherapists have trained extensively under postgraduate accredited courses and maintain frequent CPD and supervision to meet requirements of the BABCP to practice.
-Accreditation under the governing body is nationally regulated.
-As a cognitive behavioural psychotherapist for the NHS I receive weekly supervision and when working in private practice I attain supplementary supervision.
+Cognitive behavioural and EMDR psychotherapists have trained extensively often under postgraduate accredited courses and maintain frequent CPD and supervision to meet requirements of the BABCP and the EMDR UK Association to practice.
+Accreditation under the governing body’s are nationally regulated.
+As a psychotherapist within the NHS and private practice I receive fortnightly supervision and as a trainee counsellor and psychodynamic psychotherapist I attain supplementary supervision when required.
+I additionally attend frequent peer supervision, reflective spaces and group clinical skills as well as my own personal psychotherapy.

 Is Coaching A Regulated Profession And Is That Important?